Laluo, Mishaba in China

 Progress Level:

 In Weishan County, the Laluo celebrate the Festival of the Tree King on the eighth day of the second lunar month.
 The entire community gathers around a large tree that stands outside the village.
-A black piglet is sacrificed and the pig's front teeth are offered to the spirit of the tree.
+They sacrifice a black piglet, and the pig's front teeth are offered to the spirit of the tree.
 The rest of the pig is cooked and eaten by the people, who sing a song in praise of the power of the Tree god.

 Most of the Mishaba Laluo are animists.
-On the fifth day of the second lunar month they hold a ceremony called Calling Back the Spirit of the Rice.
-A young man dressed in a goatskin is responsible for making contact with the spirit.
+On the fifth day of the second lunar month, they hold a ceremony called Calling Back the Spirit of the Rice.
+A young man dressed in a goatskin is responsible for contacting the spirit.
 He cracks a whip and shouts toward the hills.
 If an echo is heard, the spirit is believed to have entered their presence.
 In one region around Weibao in Weishan County the Mishaba Laluo engage in Daoism, which they inherited from the Chinese centuries ago.
 Some Laluo have even become Daoist priests.

-The extent of Christianity among the Mishaba Laluo is uncertain, but there are believed to be a small number of Christians, mostly among assimilated Laluo.
-The majority of this people group, however, have no knowledge of the gospel and no contact with any Christian communities.
+The extent of Christianity among the Mishaba Laluo is uncertain, but there are probably a small number of Christians, mostly among assimilated Laluo.
+Most of this people group, however, have no knowledge of the gospel and no contact with any Christian communities.
+Traditions keep them together as a people and accepting outside spiritual beliefs is seen as a betrayal of their people.